-Project Project Location Project Sponsor Project Description Completion Date General NPDES Permits for Discharges with Low Threat to Water Quality Regional Water Quality Control Boards Multiple permits for many types of waste discharges with very low pollutant content and with no likely adverse effect on water quality, including, among others, brine from small desalination facilities to marine waters, flow-through seawater systems (such as aquariums and aquaculture operations), and wastewater treatment facilities.
-Ongoing Advanced Cabled Observatory in the Monterey Bay Canyon Monterey Bay Monterey Bay Aquarium Research Institute Installation of a 31.7-mile long submerged cable, extending from the shore at Moss Landing in Monterey Bay to the northwest, north of the submarine Monterey Canyon, and along the continental margin to the southeastern part of a shelf slope formation known locally as Smooth Ridge.
-Ongoing; through 2030 (MBNMS-2002- 039 & MBNMS- 2002-039-A1) Monterey Bay Aquarium Pipeline Support Retrofit Project Monterey Bay Monterey Bay Aquarium The project objective is to retrofit and maintain the aquarium's intake pipelines and their support structures in order to provide a more stable, permanent support, and to minimize maintenance and the overall footprint on the seafloor.
-The project would involve revisions to the structural system supporting the intake pipelines by two methods: 1) retrofit of existing concrete blocks, and 2) removal of concrete blocks and replacement with socketed pipes and cross-beams.
-Ongoing (pending issuance of MBNMS permit for this project)

-Project Project Location Project Sponsor Project Description Completion Date Desalination Facilities Marina and Moss Landing California American Water Company; Deep Water Desal LLC Two active project permit applications are ongoing with extensive work required prior to project initiation.
-Ongoing Seawall and Shore Armoring Projects Shorelines adjacent to MBNMS Individuals or Municipalities Coastal armoring projects may include simple installation or riprap, construction of cribwalls, or large- scale construction to protect erosion- prone areas of the coastline.
+Project Project Location Project Sponsor Project Description Completion Date General NPDES Permits for Discharges with Low Threat to Water Quality Throughout MBNMS Regional Water Quality Control Boards Multiple permits for many types of waste discharges with very low pollutant content and with no likely adverse effect on water quality, including brine from small desalination facilities to marine waters, flow-through seawater systems (such as aquariums and aquaculture operations), and wastewater treatment facilities.
+Ongoing Advanced Cabled Observatory in the Monterey Bay Canyon Monterey Bay Monterey Bay Aquarium Research Institute Installation of a 31.7-mile long submerged cable, extending from the shore at Moss Landing to the northwest, north of the submarine Monterey Canyon, and along the continental margin to the southeastern part of a shelf slope formation known locally as Smooth Ridge.
+Ongoing; through 2030 Monterey Bay Aquarium Pipeline Support Retrofit Project Monterey Bay Monterey Bay Aquarium structures to provide a more stable, permanent support, and to minimize maintenance and overall footprint on the seafloor.
+The project involves revisions to the structural system supporting the Estimated 2 year project once construction begins Seawall and Shore Armoring Projects Shorelines adjacent to MBNMS Individuals or Municipalities Coastal armoring projects may include simple installation or riprap, construction of cribwalls, or large-scale construction to protect erosion-prone areas of the coastline.
 Permitting agencies are the counties with jurisdiction for the shorelines and the California Coastal Commission.
-Various Implementation of County General Plans and Local Coastal Plans Monterey County, San Mateo County, Marin County, San Francisco County Monterey County, San Mateo County, Marin County, San Francisco County Counties adjacent or near to MBNMS are in various stages of implementing or updating general plans and local coastal programs.
-These can include elements on land use, recreation, and infrastructure that are relevant to the sanctuary.
-Ongoing Implementation of Management Activities at Greater Farallones and Cordell Bank National Marine Sanctuaries Waters adjacent and near to MBNMS NOAA NOAA implements regulations and management plan activities at Cordell Bank and Greater Farallones national marine sanctuaries to protect the natural resources in these areas.
-Management activities generally include conducting research, enforcing regulations, and monitoring sanctuary resources.
+Various Implementation of State Highway Plans, County General Plans, and Local Coastal PlansMonterey, San Mateo, Marin, and San Francisco countiesState of California (CalTRANS), Monterey Monterey, San Mateo, Marin, and San Francisco countiesCounties adjacent or near to MBNMS are in various stages of implementing or updating general plans and local coastal progra These can include elements on land use, road repair and maintenance, recreation, and infrastructure that are relevant to th sanctuary.
+Ongoing Implementation of Management Activities at Greater Farallones and Cordell Bank National Marine Sanctuaries Waters adjacent and near to MBNMS NOAA NOAA implements regulations and management plan activities at Cordell Bank and Greater Farallones national marine sanctuaries to protect natural resources.
+Management activities include conducting research, enforcing regulations, and monitoring sanctuary resources.
 Ongoing